What is principal and interest on a home loan?

 To answer why the interest we pay fluctuates we first need to know where lenders get the money they lend from.

 When you apply for a loan, your lender will source funds for you from a range of places.
 According to the Reserve Bank of Australia (RBA) almost half of this now comes from the domestic market.
 This means some of your loan money will be made up of funds taken from other Australian’s savings and term deposit accounts.

 The other portion is borrowed from wholesale lenders, which can be from sources such as superannuation funds or other investment funds looking for safe investments.

-The more expensive it is for your lender to get a hold of this money the more interest you might have to pay.
+When your lender's funding costs increase, they typically charge more interest to borrowers.
 The cash rate set by the RBA each month also has a significant bearing on how much interest is paid.
 This is why your repayments can fluctuate each month.